 top of page

-First off, our catalyst is not a typical additive.
-Yes, this catalyst is added to diesel fuel but that does not make it an "additive".
+It is important to know that our catalyst is not a common additive.
+Yes, the catalyst is added to diesel fuel but it is much more than an "additive".

 Additives are chemicals that change the physical properties of fuel.
-One commonly known additive is fuel stabilizer, a chemical blend that helps to slow the formation of gum.
-Another is a pour point depressant that lowers the temperature at which diesel fuel begins to thicken.
+One commonly known additive contains a lubricant intended to keep fuel injectors cleaner and more efficient.
+Another is a pour point depressant that lowers the temperature at which diesel fuel begins to thicken in cold weather.

-In contrast, a catalyst changes the rate at which a given chemical reaction occurs, while not being altered itself in the reaction.
-Catalysts are used widely in the petroleum refining industry where they are essential to catalytic crackers, isomerization units, and other processes where reactions would not occur in the absence of those catalysts.
+In contrast, all proven catalysts change the rate at which a given chemical reaction occurs, while not themselves being consumed in the reaction (This fact is important in the cascade effect).
+Catalysts are used widely in the petroleum refining & chemical industries where they are essential to catalytic crackers, isomerization units, and other processes where reactions would not occur in the absence of those catalysts.

 In our case, the chemical reaction of interest is the combustion of hydrocarbon fuels like diesel and gasoline in the presence of oxygen.
 These reactions are well understood as the Internal Combustion (IC) engine has a long history beginning in the 1800's, undergoing significant changes over the years.

-Until specific catalysts were applied, all the improvements made to IC engines were largely made through mechanical improvements such as changing from carburetors to the more efficient fuel injection systems used in most IC engines today.
-With the development of our proprietary fuel borne catalysts or FBC, a degree of improvement to the combustion reaction was made possible that mechanical improvements alone could not provide.
-Our catalyst starts the chemical reaction inside the cylinders sooner & proceeds faster, thereby burning more of the fuel than ever possible before.
+Until specific catalysts were applied, all the improvements made to IC engines were largely made through mechanical improvements such as changing from carburetors to the more efficient fuel injection systems used in virtually all IC engines today.
+With the development of our proprietary "fuel borne catalyst" or FBC, a degree of improvement to the combustion reaction was made possible that mechanical improvements alone could not provide.
+Our catalyst starts the chemical reaction inside the cylinders sooner, proceeds faster, and burns more of the fuel than ever possible before.

 See data below for proof of performance.